 The American Kidney Fund offers free health screenings, nutrition and fitness presentations and follow-up services, including medical referrals and public education materials.

 Kidney failure, also called end-stage renal disease (ESRD), is the last stage of chronic kidney disease.
 When kidneys fail, it means they have stopped working well enough for your loved one to survive without dialysis or a kidney transplant.
 Learn about the causes, symptoms and treatment of kidney failure.

-Beginning in March 2016, AKF will offer free monthly educational webinars on topics about kidney disease.
+AKF offers free monthly educational webinars on topics about kidney disease.
 These live webinars will feature kidney disease experts who will talk about a different kidney topic each month.
 See the schedule of kidney webinars.